yoursrealkiran/RAG/README.md

 ### 1. Data Ingestion

 Run the data ingestion script to prepare your data:

 `uv run document_processing.py`

 ### 2. Start the Application

-Create an .env file and add your Groq API key in the .env file, then launch the Streamlit application:
+Create an .env file and add your Groq API key in the .env file

+Launch the Streamlit application:

 `uv run streamlit run chatbot.py`

 ## Note: